- How do I list and install Sawtooth packages?

 You cannot delete blocks--they are immutable by design.
 You can create a new transaction (or block of transactions) that reverse a previous transaction.

+You should upgrade to the current release.
 These commands were added after the Sawtooth 1.0.4 release and are not available in earlier releases.

 Use the sawset command.
 This allows you to change settings such as maximum batches per block or target wait time.